THE INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEERS, INC.

-8.3.2 Conference Executive Committee.
+8.3.2 Conference Executive Committee (CEC).
 The charge of the Conference Executive Committee (CEC) is to provide support for, coordinate, manage, review, and approve all activities related to conferences sponsored or co-sponsored by the Society.
 The specific duties and actions enumerated below are intended to serve as a detailed operations manual for the CEC and, in general, for the management of Society-sponsored conferences.

 184.108.40.206 General Charter of the CEC.
 The purpose of the CEC is to perform, on behalf of the Society, the coordination, evaluation, long-range planning, and supervision appropriate to each of the conferences sponsored, co-sponsored, or participated in by the Society.
 Overall, it is the responsibility of the CEC to take certain minimum precautions with regard to the technical content, the integrity, the legal status, and the nature of the other sponsors, Society representation on conference committees, reporting requirements, and the dissemination of information for all conferences sponsored by the Society.
 Apart from these considerations, and insofar as the sponsored conferences will generally represent a spread of topics in basic and applied magnetics, the role of the CEC shall be conference specific.

-220.127.116.11 Specific CEC Responsibilities
+220.127.116.11 Specific CEC Responsibilities.

 18.104.22.168 Membership of the CEC.
 The CEC membership shall consist of the individuals listed below.

 2. Other such persons as the Chair may appoint, subject to the concurrence of the President.
-Such appointments to be for a maximum term of one year, not to exceed the term of the President.
+Such appointments to be for a maximum term of two years, not to exceed the term of the President.

 22.214.171.124 Officers.
 The CEC Chair may appoint a Secretary with the consent of the committee.